 Your home is also unique.
 From the layout to structure to appliances, air moves differently in your home than it does in your neighbor’s.
 Learning the basics of how air moves in your home is also important before figuring out how best to remove pollutants.

-Here’s how it works: The air monitor device provided by HomeLab can be moved from room to room in your home or office to determine exactly what type of pollutants can be found there.
+Fortunately, an air quality monitor is a relatively easy and affordable way to identify indoor pollutants.
+Your air monitor device can be moved from room to room in your home or office to determine exactly what type of pollutants can be found there.

 Too many people are facing cancer and chronic illness these days, and at younger and younger ages.
 I receive emails every day from readers that say the same thing I said 7 years ago: “I’m really sick, and I have to change everything.
 I have to get all the toxins out of my life right away and I need help!”

-HomeLab air monitoring was made specifically to help you and me do just that.
+An air monitoring system was made specifically to help you and me do just that.

 2. Test for Radon and Carbon Monoxide